CindyTYY/VR/README.md

-# VR: Welcom to a brand new world
+# VR: welcom to a brand new world

 ## 1. What is VR